madanyc/workfront-learn.en/help/manage-work/issues-requests/make-a-request.md

 ---
 title: Make a request
-description: Learn how to find the [!UICONTROL Requests] area and make a request in [!DNL Adobe Workfront].
+description: Learn how to find the [!UICONTROL Requests] area and make a request in [!DNL  ].
 Then learn how to view submitted and draft requests.
 activity: use
 feature: Work Management
 type: Tutorial